TritonDataCenter/node-amqpsnoop/README.md

                    Valid values are "inspect" (uses sys.inspect, the) default), "json" and "json0" (JSON with no indentation).

+    -x exchange    name of exchange to use (default: "amq.topic")

 Example: using broker 10.99.99.5, show all AMQP messages sent to any routing key starting with "ca." and whose "ca_subtype" member is not